Infantry tank

-The infantry tank was a concept developed by the United Kingdom and France in the years leading up to World War II.
+The infantry tank was a tank concept developed by the United Kingdom and France in the years leading up to World War II.
 Infantry tanks were designed to support infantrymen in an attack.
 To achieve this, the vehicles were generally heavily armoured to allow them to operate in close concert with infantry even under heavy fire.
 The extra armour came at the expense of speed, which was not an issue when supporting relatively slow-moving foot soldiers.

 Once an attack supported by infantry tanks had broken through heavily defended areas in the enemy lines, faster tanks such as cruiser or light tanks were expected to use their higher speed and longer range to operate far behind the front and cut lines of supply and communications.

 The infantry tank was superseded by the "Universal Tank" concept which could adequately perform the roles of both infantry and cruiser tank, as represented by the Centurion which replaced both the Churchill and any medium or cruiser tanks then in service.
 This led to the main battle tank.